nguyentankdb17/CS3/README.md

 - 2uangthor/exchange-rate-service
 - 2uangthor/gold-price-service

-At all folder of service in backend folder and at frontend folder run this code to install all nessesary node_modules.
+At all folder of service in backend folder and at frontend folder run this code to install all nessesary node_modules:
 ### `npm install`
 \
 To start service or start frontend: